Why do we wear poppies to remember the war? In fact, it was the World War I poem "In Flanders Fields" which inspired the wearing of poppies.

 Some animal charities produced a purple poppy in 2006.
 It represents animals as victims - not heroes.
 The lives of animals get taken 'without choice' in wartime.

 Purple poppies commemorated animals killed in wartime conflicts, but the purple paw replaced it.
-People wear a purple paw any time of year to remember all animals 'exploited' by humans.
+People wear a purple paw any time of year to remember all animals and pets 'exploited' by humans.

 There are many public controversies about the history of the United Kingdom.
 As a rule, the Royal British Legion poppy appeal starts towards the end of October each year.
 That is the time when you should wear a poppy.

-It is not uncommon to wear them for the 2 weeks leading up to Armistice Day (November 11th).
+It is not uncommon to wear them during the weeks leading up to Armistice Day (November 11th).
 Remembrance Sunday falls on the same date or the first Sunday following Armistice Day.
 That's why people wear poppies.

 Despite being the same symbol of remembrance, poppies in Scotland have no poppy leaf and four petals.
 This is because different organisations produce them.

 The Royal British Legion produces poppies in England, Northern Ireland, and Wales.
-Whereas, 'Poppyscotland' produces different poppies for sale in Scotland.
+Whereas, 'Poppyscotland' is the main producer of the different poppies for sale in Scotland.

-Note: Disabled veterans make the Scottish poppy badge inside a factory in Edinburgh.
+Important: Disabled veterans are among the many people who make the Scottish poppy badge inside a factory in Edinburgh.

-The poppy controversy with football hit the news headlines in the United Kingdom again.
+The poppy controversy with football hit the news headlines in the United Kingdom.
 The FIFA poppies ban aims to stop players wearing poppies on international football jerseys.

-Poppy Etiquette: Explaining the Rules for Wearing Poppies
+Poppy Etiquette: UK Rules for Wearing Remembrance Poppies